This easy Crockpot French Dip Sandwich Recipe has fork tender, fall apart beef in a scratch-made au jus that is slow cooked to perfection!

 - 2 medium onions – white or yellow

 - 1 tablespoon Worcestershire

 - 2-3 cloves garlic minced

 - 2 bay leaves

-Without washing the mustard off of the roast, pour in the beef stock, red wine, and Worcestershire sauce.
+- Without washing the mustard off of the roast, pour in the beef stock, red wine, Worcestershire sauce, and add the bay leaves.

 - Cook on high for 4-5 hours or low for 8-10 hours until the meat easily separates, and is fork tender.
 Taste au jus to check if additional salt and pepper is desired.

 - Toast lightly buttered buns, baguettes, or French bread topped with cheese of choice in the oven until the bread is warm and the cheese is melty.

 - Pile buns high with shredded beef and onions.
 Serve with au jus along side for dipping.

 If you enjoyed the video for Crockpot French Dip Sandwiches, please subscribe to my YouTube Channel (P.S.
 Click the BELL icon to be the first to know when we post a new video!)